November 17, 2025

 Size and Capacity Options

-Box trucks range from 10 to 26 feet in length, with payload capacities between 3,000 and 12,000 pounds depending on the model.
+Box trucks are highly versatile and typically range from 10 to 26 feet in length, providing a wide spectrum of volume for different business needs.
+Depending on the specific model and chassis strength, payload capacities usually fall between 3,000 and 12,000 pounds.

 Advantages of Box Trucks